-- b.
-Students must direct their complaint to their parents or to a school counselor, Head of School, Assistant Head, Dean of Students, or teacher.
+- a.
+Students, employees, or volunteers who feel aggrieved because of conduct that may constitute harassment, depending on the severity of the conduct, may directly inform the person engaging in such conduct that such conduct is offensive and must stop.
+In many circumstances (especially for students) it may be better to directly contact an adult such as those listed below. - b.
+Students must direct their complaint to their parents or to a school counselor, Head of School, Assistant Head, Director of Student Life, or teacher.
 If a student feels uncomfortable speaking to adults of the opposite gender, they may request that a same gender adult be present.
 Such a person has been designated to assist in resolving the complaint and is bound by the highest degree of sensitivity, concern, professionalism and confidentiality. - c.
 The designee receiving the complaint will follow the School's disciplinary plan and will act in a prompt and timely manner to ensure that the matter is investigated and responded to in accordance with legal and School requirements.
 Any investigation will be conducted in as confidential a manner as is consistent with these requirements and a thorough investigation of the complaint.